Darya Dugina: Career and activism

-2022 Russian invasion of Ukraine
+Russian invasion of Ukraine

-Dugina was an outspoken supporter of the 2022 Russian invasion of Ukraine.
+Dugina was an outspoken supporter of the Russian invasion of Ukraine.
 In particular, she claimed that the war crimes against Ukrainian civilians by the Russian army during the invasion were staged.
 She mentioned that the war in Ukraine "serves to break the bridges of interaction between Russia and Europe, a struggle between two worldviews."
 In June 2022, she visited occupied Donetsk and Mariupol.

 Dugina visited the Azovstal plant in Mariupol, where she collaborated with British journalist Graham Phillips, who also worked for Russian state media.
 On 4 July 2022, she was sanctioned by the British government, which accused her of being a "frequent and high-profile contributor of disinformation in relation to Ukraine and the Russian invasion of Ukraine on various online platforms."
 She responded by saying that she is an ordinary journalist and should not have been sanctioned.

 Killing

-Dugina was killed on 20 August 2022, when her car exploded on Mozhayskoye Highway in the settlement of Bolshiye Vyazyomy outside Moscow around 9:45 p.m. local time.
+Dugina was killed on 20 August 2022, when her car exploded on Mozhayskoye Highway in the settlement of Bolshiye Vyazyomy outside Moscow around 21:45 local time.
 She was driving to Moscow after attending the annual festival "Tradition," which describes itself as a family festival for art lovers.

 The "Tradition" festival is held at the Zakharovo estate, approximately 1 km north of Bolshiye Vyazyomy.
 Investigators said an explosive device was attached to the underside of the car.
 It is unclear whether she was targeted deliberately, or whether her father, who had been expected to travel with her but switched to another car at the last minute, was the intended target, or whether the intention might have been to kill both.